aelfric/ncfl-livedocs/events/cx.md

   rounds, and c) to prevent judges from over-analyzing every piece of evidence in a round.
-- This should create an incentive for all participants to start on time (or early!), move swiftly through the round, and quickly notify tab of any tech issues or missing persons.
+- This should create an incentive for all participants to start on time (or early!), move swiftly through the round, and quickly notify Tab of any tech issues or missing persons.
 It may NOT be used to justify cutting time from speeches, crossfires, prep, or tech time.
 - Judges who have not decided by the decision deadline will be visited by